patcon/chef-homebrew/README.md

 `mysql` user) you’ll need to be a touch more careful.
 This is a recommendation from the Homebrew

-brew does not like installing packages as root and will refuse to do so.
+Homebrew does not like installing packages as root and will refuse to do so.
-We therefore need a nominated non-root user to install stuff as.
+Chef must be able to run brew as a designated non-root user.
+This can be specified manually with a node attribute:

     node["homebrew"]["run_as"] = "leftbrained"

-The above attribute must be set to a valid username in order to install packages.
-If the attribute isn't set on the node an exception with be thrown.
+If you are running Chef with `sudo`, this attribute will default to the `SUDO_USER` environment variable provided in the `sudo` subshell.
+If the attribute isn't somehow set to a valid username, an exception with be thrown when installing homebrew packages.

 ## Platform